Recycling Laminate Flooring

 The major problem with laminate flooring is that it isn’t like other types of wood.
-This is because, to give it that laminated shine, there are chemicals added to it.
+This is because, to give it that laminated shine, chemicals are added to it.
 This, of course, results in many people wondering whether they can recycle laminate flooring.

 Laminate flooring is recyclable.
-The difficult part is finding a place locally that will accept it.
-Check with your local recycling center, landfill, and stores that sell flooring to see if they can accept your old laminate flooring.
+The tricky part is finding a place locally that will accept it.
+Check with your local recycling center, landfill, and stores that sell flooring to see if they can take your old laminate flooring.
 If not, then you’re probably stuck throwing it in the trash.

 The truth?
 You probably can.